ElectronicsWIT/AirFishBowl/README.md

 ### Contents
-The _AirfishBowl_ directory contains the OpenPicus Flyport codebase for the AirfishBowl fish
+The _AirfishBowl_ directory contains the OpenPicus Project for the AirfishBowl Fish

-The _RPi_Webserver_ directory contains the Django Webapp which can be run on the Raspberry Pi and acts as a front end for the AirfishBowl system._
+The _RPi_Webserver_ directory contains the Django WebApp which can be run on the Raspberry Pi and acts as a front end for the AirfishBowl system.

-### Forum
+### ForumV
 Please sign up to the following forum so that we may all have an easy means of communication.

 http://zalifer.com/airfish/index.php